ItsAlanK/ItsAlanK/README.md

 ## My name's Alan.
 Thanks for stopping by

 - :computer: I'm currently working as a Partner Support Specialist for Shopify
-- :school: Graduated from Code Institue in May 2022.
-Starting MSc in Computing in Games and Extended Reality Sept.
+- :school: Starting MSc in Computing in Games and Extended Reality Sept.
 2023
 - :thinking: Currently working on a [**React based Portfolio Site**](https://github.com/ItsAlanK/portfolio-site)

 <hr>